OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > For information about where the Dialog API is currently supported, see [Dialog API requirement sets](../../reference/requirement-sets/dialog-api-requirement-sets.md).
 The Dialog API is currently supported for Word, Excel, PowerPoint, and Outlook.

 > A primary scenario for the Dialog APIs is to enable authentication with a resource such as Google or Facebook.
-If the resource is accessible through Microsoft Graph, such as Office 365 or OneDrive, we recommend that you use single sign-on system whenever you can.
-That system provides its own popup dialog, so you don't need the Dialog API.
+If your add-in requires data about the Office user or their resources accessible through Microsoft Graph, such as Office 365 or OneDrive, we recommend that you use the single sign-on API whenever you can.
+If you use the APIs for single sign-on, then you will not need the Dialog API.
 For details, see [Enable single sign-on for Office Add-ins](http://dev.office.com/docs/add-ins/develop/sso-in-office-add-ins).

 You might want to open a dialog box from a task pane or content add-in or [add-in command](https://dev.office.com/docs/add-ins/design/add-in-commands) to: